loreanvictor/pree/README.md

 **<sup>*</sup>** In some hosting environments your project is not at the root of your domain, which affects your relative URLs.
 Use this option to have `pree view` emulate that.
-For example, if your project is hosted at `https://example.com/my-project/`, then use `pree view -N my-project`.
+For example, if your project is hosted at `https://example.com/my-project/`, then use `pree view -b my-project`.

 **<sup>**</sup>** By default, `**/_*` is used as an excluded pattern.
 When you provide another exclude pattern, this default pattern is no longer used.